redFrik/biopump/README.md

 ## Installation

-* The Supercollider code is written to work on the default sc3.7 without the need to install any extra classes or plugins.
+* The Supercollider code is written to work on the standard SC3.7 without the need to install any extra classes or plugins.
 * The Processing code needs the OscP5 library.
 Install it from inside Processing ifself: under menu 'Add Tool...' search for 'oscp5' among the libraries.

 ## Startup